1. Memrise vs Duolingo

 | Family plan | Not available | $119.99/year (6 users) |

-8.1 Free options
+6.1 Free options

 Duolingo's free version is remarkably generous.
 You can access all language courses from beginning to end without paying.
 The main limitations are advertisements after lessons and the "hearts" system (you get 5 hearts that deplete with mistakes; when empty, you must wait for them to regenerate or watch ads to refill).
-Despite these limitations, many learners complete entire courses without paying.

-8.2 Premium features
+6.2 Premium features

-Memrise Pro unlocks: all vocabulary lessons, all native speaker video clips, unlimited speaking practice with the AI chatbot, ad-free experience, and offline download capability.
+Memrise Pro unlocks all vocabulary lessons, all native speaker video clips, unlimited speaking practice with the AI chatbot, ad-free experience, and offline download capability.
 The Pro subscription feels essential for serious learners because so much content is locked in the free version.

-8.3 Family plans
+6.3 Family plans

 Duolingo offers a Super Family Plan at $119.99 per year that allows up to 6 users to share a subscription.
 This works out to approximately $1.67 per person per month; it is an excellent value for households with multiple language learners.